ant-media/ant-media-documentation/docs/introduction.md

 Ant Media server provides a ready-to-use, highly scalable, real-time video streaming solution.
 It supports both Ultra-Low Latency (WebRTC) and Low Latency (CMAF & HLS) live streaming.

-Ant Media Server (AMS) can be deployed easily and quickly on-premise or on public cloud networks such as AWS, Azure, Google Cloud, Digital Ocean, OVH, Linode, and Alibaba Cloud.
+Ant Media Server (AMS) can be deployed easily and quickly on-premise or on public cloud networks such as AWS, Azure, Google Cloud, Digital Ocean, OVH and Linode.

 There are two versions of Ant Media Server: Community Edition and Enterprise Edition.
 You can find a comparison table below.